thefgxdev/faultline/README.md

 ## Authorship and license

-faultline is created and maintained by **[Felipe Guedes](https://fgxdev.com)**, Software Engineer and Systems Architect, Toledo, Paraná, Brazil.
+Faultline is created and maintained by **[Felipe Guedes](https://fgxdev.com)**, Software Engineer and Systems Architect, Toledo, Paraná, Brazil.
 First published on 2026-09-25 at [github.com/thefgxdev/faultline](https://github.com/thefgxdev/faultline).
 Every source file carries the copyright notice; `faultline --version` prints it; every report is signed.

-**License: AGPL-3.0-or-later.** Use it freely, in any project, commercial or not: running faultline on your code creates no obligation.
-If you modify faultline and distribute it, or offer it as a service, you must publish your modified source under the same license and keep the author's notice.
+**License: AGPL-3.0-or-later.** Use it freely, in any project, commercial or not: running Faultline on your code creates no obligation.
+If you modify Faultline and distribute it, or offer it as a service, you must publish your modified source under the same license and keep the author's notice.
 That is the whole point: improvements come back, and nobody re-labels this work as theirs.
 See [`AUTHORSHIP.md`](AUTHORSHIP.md) for the full authorship and licensing statement, plus [`LICENSE`](LICENSE), [`NOTICE`](NOTICE), [`CITATION.cff`](CITATION.cff), [`SECURITY.md`](SECURITY.md) and [`CONTRIBUTING.md`](CONTRIBUTING.md).
 Commercial licensing for closed modifications: contato@fgxdev.com.